frbrigagao/DL4H-Reproduce-KeyClass/README.md

 - `--use_wandb`: If you want to use Weights & Biases to log each experiment.
 - `--keep_configs`: If you want to keep the temporary `.yml` configuration file generated for each experiment.
     - These will be stored in the `/config_files` folder with the structure `temp_config_[experimentname].yml`.
-- `--use_dropbox`: If you want to upload the files to Dropbox after each experiment.
+- `--use_dropbox`: If you want to upload the resulting files to Dropbox after each experiment.
     - Please add your credentials in `dropbox_upload.py` if you want to use this feature.

 Example: